 The Bible is the highest form of Tradition, the only inerrant Tradition that exists, but it is Church Tradition nonetheless.

-The Church Determined Which Books Comprise the Bible
+The Church Recognized Which Books Belong in the Bible

 The Church Judges Between Manuscripts to Determine the Original

 God wrote the Bible through the church, and the books that God wrote were identified by the church through the process of canonization.
 But what do these books actually say?
 We don’t have the original document of any book of the Bible.
 Instead, we have thousands of partial or full manuscripts, and these manuscripts do not always agree.
 While the differences do not call into question any major Christian doctrine, it is the church that pours over these manuscripts to reconstruct what the original said.
 We rely on members of the body of Christ who are specially gifted by the Holy Spirit for the great work of textual criticism.

 At this point, there’s still a problem for most of us: we don’t speak Hebrew, Aramaic, or Greek—the original languages of the Bible.
 When we kneel beside our bed or sit at the kitchen table to do our daily devotions, who do we have to thank for translating the Bible into our language?
 The Church!
 Gifted church members have invested thousands of hours into making the Bible available in your language.
 Christian publishing houses have printed the Bible so that you can buy an affordable copy and hold it in your hand.
 Without the church, you wouldn’t have a Bible to open.